-The Migraine Research Foundation (MRF) and the Association of Migraine Disorders (AMD) announce the opening of a joint Request for Proposals for migraine research grants.
-MRF is committed to discovering the causes, improving the treatments, and finding a cure, and AMD stimulates increased research specifically in the area of migraine disorders.
+The Migraine Research Foundation (MRF) and the Association of Migraine Disorders (AMD) announce the opening of a joint Request for Proposals for migraine research seed money grants.
+MRF is committed to discovering the causes of migraine disease and improving its treatments, and AMD has a particular interest in better understanding migraine variants.
 We are looking for projects that will help sufferers by advancing our ability to understand and treat migraine.
-As a result, we provide seed money grants for transformational projects that will lead to better treatment and quality of life for sufferers of migraine and migraine disorders.
+As a result, we provide seed money grants for basic and clinical projects that will lead to better treatment and quality of life for sufferers of migraine disorders.

 If you are interested in applying for a grant, complete the application below.
 If you have any questions, call us in New York at 212-249-5402, or email us at research@MigraineResearchFoundation.org.

 Guidelines for Research Proposal Submission

 GRANT AWARD: A maximum of $50,000 will be awarded for each grant.

 GRANT DURATION: The expected project duration is one year.